elixir-europe/human-data-maturity-model/index.markdown

             <td>Org</td>
             <td>
                 <ol>
-                    <li>Requirements being gathered for national capacity supporting technical requirements for human genomic data sharing, currently covered ad hoc.</li>
+                    <li>Requirements being gathered for Node capacity supporting technical requirements for human genomic data sharing, currently covered ad hoc.</li>
                     <li>Technical capacity requirements are drafted and recruiting is underway.
-Full national capacity needs are not yet met.</li>
+Full Node capacity needs are not yet met.</li>
-                    <li>Current technical national capacity needs met.</li>
+                    <li>Current Node technical capacity needs met.</li>
-                    <li>Current technical national capacity needs are met and there is a plan for expansion or change as the Node advances.</li>
+                    <li>Current Node technical capacity needs are met and there is a plan for expansion or change as the Node advances.</li>
                 </ol>
             </td>
         </tr>